 Credit risk arises from deposits with banks and financial institutions, as well as credit exposures to the Council's customers.
-The Council regards it as being a prime objective to ensure the security of the principal sums it invests.
+This Council regards it as being a prime objective to ensure the security of the principal sums it invests.
 This risk is minimised through the Annual Investment Strategy, which requires that deposits are not made with financial institutions unless they meet identified minimum credit criteria, in accordance with information provided by various credit rating agencies.
 The Annual Investment Strategy also considers maximum amounts and time limits for each financial institution.
-Deposits are not made with banks and financial institutions unless they meet the minimum requirements of the investment criteria outlined above.

 The Council uses the creditworthiness service provided by Capita Asset Services.
 This service uses a sophisticated modelling approach with credit ratings from all three rating agencies forming the core element.
-However, it does not rely solely on the current ratings of counterparties but also takes into account credit watches and outlooks from credit rating agencies, Credit Default Swap prices which provide early warning of likely changes in credit ratings and sovereign ratings to select counterparties from only the most creditworthy countries.
-The full Investment Strategy for 2015/16 was approved by Full Council on 3rd March 2015.
-An analysis of the credit criteria and lending limits at the time the investment was placed is given below for outstanding deposits at 31st March 2016.
+However, it does not rely solely on the current ratings of counterparties but also takes into account credit watches and outlooks from credit rating agencies, Credit Default Swap spreads which provide early warning of likely changes in credit ratings and sovereign ratings to select counterparties from only the most creditworthy countries.
+The full Investment Strategy for 2016/17 was approved by Full Council on 1st March 2016.
+An analysis of the credit criteria and lending limits at the time the investment was placed is given below for outstanding deposits at 31st March 2017.